p4lang/behavioral-model/docs/simple_switch.md

-supports control plane read and write operations for array elements up to 64 bits wide (see the type `BmRegisterValue` in file [`standard.thrift`](https://github.com/p4lang/behavioral-model/blob/main/thrift_src/standard.thrift), which is a 64-bit integer as of October 2019).
+supports control plane read and write operations for array elements up to 64 bits wide (see the type `BmRegisterValue` in file [`standard.thrift`](https://github.com/p4lang/behavioral-model/blob/main/thrift_src/standard.thrift), which is a 64-bit integer as of January 2022).
 The P4Runtime API does not have this limitation, but there is no P4Runtime implementation of register read and write operations yet for simple_switch:
 [p4lang/PI#376](https://github.com/p4lang/PI/issues/376)